History Graduate Student Handbook

 Thesis A and Thesis B: Enrolling in Thesis Hours

 All thesis students must have three hours of credit in Thesis A [5399A] (taken the first semester of thesis work only), and at least three hours of credit in Thesis B [5399B] (taken during the second and subsequent semesters of thesis work).
 For students who need to retain full-time status while writing the thesis, 1-, 3-, 5- and 9-credit hour options for Thesis B are available.
-Students generally should have completed at least 18 graduate hours in history before enrolling in Thesis A. To be eligible to register for Thesis A, a student must have completed an Application for Permission to Write a Thesis and secured the signature of the thesis advisor and, if possible, the proposed members of the thesis committee.
-To receive a passing grade in Thesis A, students must defend their thesis proposal (5-8 PAGES) before a committee appointed by the History or Public History advisor.
+Students should have completed at least 18 graduate hours in history before enrolling in Thesis A. To receive a passing grade in Thesis A, students must have their thesis proposal (5-8 pages) formally approved after presenting it in the Thesis Prospectus Colloquium held every semester.
 To register for Thesis B, a student must have taken General Research Seminar and Thesis A as well as completed the Thesis Proposal Form, to be filed with the Graduate College.

 It is the student's responsibility to submit a completed and signed copy of the proposal to the Department as well.
 Students who fail the defense of their thesis prospectus will be advised to switch tracks.